enviodev/docs/docs/HyperIndex/licensing.md

 The licensor provides you with a non-exclusive, royalty-free, worldwide license that is non-sublicensable and non-transferable.
 This license allows you to use the Software subject to the limitations and conditions outlined in this EULA.
 With one license, the user can only use the Software on a single device.

 **Device:** In this agreement, "device" refers to a hardware system, whether physical or virtual, equipped with an internal storage device capable of executing the Software.
-This includes hardware partitions, which are considered as individual devices for the purposes of this agreement.
+This includes hardware partitions, which are considered individual devices for the purposes of this agreement.
 Updates may be provided to the Software, and these updates may alter the minimum hardware requirements necessary for the Software.
 It is the responsibility of users to comply with any changing hardware requirements.

 **Updates:** The Software may be updated automatically.
 With each update, the EULA may be amended, and it is the users' responsibility to comply with the amendments.